crissobrino/diabetes-retinopathy/README.md

 ### Iteration trail

-Notebooks in `notebooks/archive/` are numbered in the order they were run, each named after its one key change.
-A condensed view of how the score moved (public / private AUC):
+Notebooks in `notebooks/archive/` are numbered in the order they were run, each named after its one key change. **This is not the full 25-notebook sequence** — just the milestones that moved the score (public / private AUC):

 | Notebook | Key change | Custom AUC | FT AUC |
 |---|---|---|---|